Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.rst

 Specifications are collected in the platform library (:code:`src/platforms/`), including the following sections:

 * :code:`specs/`: This location contains the platform specification file :code:`platform_specs.py`, which guides the Richie Toolchain on how to specialize the Accelerator-Rich HeSoC.

 ========================================
 Generation of the Accelerator-Rich HeSoC
 ========================================
+.. _richie_toolchain_root_generation:

 -------------------
 The Generation Flow